Citizen Diplomacy Action Fund (CDAF) Small Grants Program

 • Projects must be submitted by teams of two or more alumni of U.S. Government-sponsored exchange programs.

 • To facilitate collaboration among alumni, each team must have two team leaders.
-At least one team leader must be a U.S. citizen.
-The second team leader may be either a U.S. citizen or international citizen All team members must be alumni of U.S. Government- sponsored exchange programs.
+The primary team leader must be a U.S. citizen.
+The second team leader may be either a U.S. or international citizen.
+All team members must be alumni of U.S. Government- sponsored exchange programs.

 • All team members must be alumni in good standing.